abhishekkenganal2/React-Advance/README.md

 ## Chapter 4

 * Config driven UI
-* Not using keys is (not acceptable) always use the keys in map
+* Not using keys is not acceptable, always use the keys in map

 - types of Exports: